Eduardo Mendoza Garriga

+Early life and education

-Eduardo Mendoza Garriga (born 11 January 1943 in Barcelona, Spain) is a Spanish novelist.
+Eduardo Mendoza Garriga was born on 11 January 1943 in Barcelona.

-Early life

-He studied law in the first half of the 1960s and lived in New York City between 1973 and 1982, working as interpreter for the United Nations, and then tried to become a lawyer and then he realized that he wanted to be a writer.
-He maintained an intense relationship with novelists Juan Benet and Juan García Hortelano, poet Pere Gimferrer and writer (and neighbour) Félix de Azúa.
+He studied law in the early 1960s and lived in New York City between 1973 and 1982, working as interpreter for the United Nations.
+He attempted practising as a lawyer, but realised that he wanted to be a writer.
 He currently lives in London.

-Writing career
+Career

-In 1975 he published his very successful first novel, La Verdad sobre el Caso Savolta (The Truth About the Savolta Case), where he shows his ability to use different resources and styles.
+In 1975, Mendoza published his very successful first novel, La Verdad sobre el Caso Savolta (The Truth About the Savolta Case), where he shows his ability to use different resources and styles.
 The novel is considered a precursor to the social change in the Spanish post-Franco society and the first novel of the transition to democracy.
 He describes the union fights at the beginning of the 20th century, showing the social, cultural and economic conditions of workers in Barcelona by that time.
-A year later he was awarded the Critics Prize.

 His most acclaimed novel is probably La Ciudad de los Prodigios (The City of Marvels, 1986), about the social and urban evolution of Barcelona between the Universal Expositions of 1888 and 1929.
-It was film adapted by Mario Camus in 1999.
-In 1992, he published the novel, El Año del Diluvio (The Year of the Flood), which tells of the inner conflicts faced by Sister Consuelo after she meets and falls in love with Augusto Aixelâ, with very evocative descriptions of the post-civil war prevailing deprivations in Spain by that time.
+It was adapted for film by Mario Camus in 1999.

+In 1992, he published the novel, El Año del Diluvio (The Year of the Flood), which tells of the inner conflicts faced by Sister Consuelo after she meets and falls in love with Augusto Aixelâ, with evocative descriptions of the post-civil war prevailing deprivations in Spain by that time.
 In 1996, he published his third major Barcelona-related novel, this time set in the 1940s, Una Comedia Ligera (A Light Comedy).